 - Don't use the badge on a page that contains or displays adult content, promotes gambling, promotes violence, contains hate speech, involves the sale of tobacco or alcohol to persons under twenty-one years of age, violates other applicable laws or regulations or is otherwise objectionable.

-Don't use any Google trademarks or any confusingly similar marks as the name of your application or company without written permission from Google.
+Don't use any Google trademarks or any confusingly similar marks as the name of your extension or company without written permission from Google.

-Don't use Google trademarks or a modified version of a Google trademark as the logo for your application without written permission from Google.
-Feel free to continue using our badges in your application subject to the branding guidelines for each of those badges (for example, YouTube, Google Checkout).
+Don't use Google trademarks or a modified version of a Google trademark as the logo for your extension without written permission from Google.

 If your product is compatible with a Google product, make reference to that Google product by using the text "for", "for use with", or "compatible with", and be sure to include the ™ symbol with the Google trademark.
 Example: "for Google Chrome™"